dune-universe/opam-overlays/README.md

 If this is the first time you are releasing to `dune-universe/opam-overlays` you will need to do the following first:
 1. Clone this repository on your machine
-2. Fork of this repo on Github
+2. Fork this repo on Github

 ### Releasing

-Once your dune port is ready and you tagged it with `X.Y.Z+dune`, you can run the following:
+Once your dune port is ready and you tagged it with `vX.Y.Z+dune`, you can run the following:
 ```
 dune-release --opam-repo dune-universe/opam-overlays --remote <url to your fork> --local <path-to-your-clone>